xemlock/google-apps-login/readme.txt

 == Installation ==

-To set up the plugin, you will need access to a Google Workplace (formally Google Apps / G Suite) domain as an administrator, or just a regular Gmail account.
+To set up the plugin, you will need access to a Google Workspace (formally Google Apps / G Suite) domain as an administrator, or just a regular Gmail account.

 Easiest way: